NeoSpark314/seurat-godot-plugin/README.md

 In May 2018 the technology was open sourced (https://developers.googleblog.com/2018/05/open-sourcing-seurat.html) and also a paper published on HPG 2018 ([Seurat Paper](https://pharr.org/matt/papers/seurat_hpg_2018.pdf)) that contains the algorithmic details of Seurat.

 ## Using the plugin to capture data
-To use the plugin you need to clone the repository and copy the 'addon' folder into the godot project where you want to capture or you can use the included test capture_sample scene.
+To use the plugin you need to clone the repository and copy the `addon` folder into the Godot project where you want to capture.
+Or you can use the included `capture_sample` scene for testing.

 In the rest of the documentation I will be using the Sponza demo scene from Calinou (https://github.com/Calinou/godot-sponza).

 ### Enable the plugin
-Goto you Project Settings in the Plugins tab and set the Seurat Godot Plugin to Active.
+Go to your Project Settings in the Plugins tab and set the Seurat Godot Plugin to active.

 ![Enable the Plugin](doc/images/pluginsetup_activate.jpg?raw=true)